 The law doesn’t exist in a vacuum.
-It depends on the actions of an individual causing harm to another, as well as a link between the negligent action and harm which must be quantified and evidence provided if one is to successfully file an Indiana personal injury lawsuit and win.
+It depends on the actions of an individual causing harm to another, as well as a link between the negligent action and harm which must be quantified and evidence provided if one is to successfully file a personal injury lawsuit and win.

 What is Legal Foreseeability?